-If it is time for you to make a leap, especially into a field unknown, test your talents.
+If it is time for you to make a leap, especially into a field unknown, do yourself a favor and test your talents first.

 Give 100 people your time/service/product in 15 minute increments for free, to assess whether there’s a market for your idea, and to help you refine your skills.

-Then you will be well on your way to launching your product/service successfully, or moving on to something more worthwhile without investing too much in something that’s doomed to fail.
+Then, you will either be well on your way to launching your product/service successfully, or you’ll be able to move on to something more worthwhile without investing too many resources into something that’s doomed to fail.

-The key here though is to start quickly.
+The key here is to start quickly.
 Avoid analysis paralysis.

 To win, you shouldn’t always just keep going.
 Regroup and try something different.
 Winners quit all the time.
 Sometimes you just need to find a new game to play.Chris Guillebeau